 Trail Running Shoes

 As you all know, as soon as you find a running shoe that works, they change the style and it never quite works again.
-I thought I had found a favorite shoe in the Saucony Peregrine (great traction on the loose, steep hills where I run), but while healing from a ankle sprain I discovered the magic of the super cush Challenger ATR from Hoka One One.
+I thought I had found a favorite shoe in the Saucony Peregrine (great traction on the loose, steep hills where I run), but while healing from a ankle sprain I discovered the magic of the super cush Hoka.

 These shoes make me a little crazy: they are so comfortable that every other shoe now feels like I am running barefoot.
 But they are not proving to be very durable.
 Especially for a trail shoe.
-Maybe my rocky trails are especially tough on shoes, but in 30 years of trail running, I have never blown out shoes like I blow out Hokas.
-Nothing compares to the comfort, so I am on my fifth pair with high hopes for the latest version.
-Until some other company comes along to make the same shoe but better, I’ll probably keep shelling out the cash.
+Maybe my rocky trails are especially tough on shoes, but in 30+ years of trail running, I have never blown out shoes like I blow out Hokas.
+Nothing compares to the comfort, so until some other company comes along to make the same shoe but better, I’ll probably keep shelling out the cash.

 That’s it!
 Do you have any gear favorites?